-ASCO also addresses rationale for repeat genomic testing indicating that this testing may be justified when individuals were initially sequenced with a limited NGS panel, however there is limited evidence to support the utility of repeat testing for individuals who underwent large panel testing or whole exome/whole genome sequencing when no treatment was provided that could change tumor genomics.
+ASCO also addresses rationale for repeat genomic testing indicating that this testing may be justified when individuals were initially sequenced with a limited NGS panel, however, there is limited evidence to support the utility of repeat testing for individuals who underwent large panel testing or whole exome/whole genome sequencing when no treatment was provided that could change tumor genomics.
+ASCO goes on to suggest that repeat genomic testing may be undertaken for individuals who have developed resistance to targeted therapies, especially when known acquired resistance mechanisms might have an impact on next-line treatment choice, or for the purpose of identifying new targets in tumors when an individual has had progression or after prolonged, stable disease on targeted therapies.

 The document further states that the body of evidence on cfDNA/liquid biopsy is growing with studies to date showing "substantial concordance" between tumor testing and cfDNA testing, however, copy-number changes may be harder to assess in cfDNA and fusion testing may be for limited in the cfDNA tests being used today.
-Genomic testing using cfDNA is most useful when genomic testing is indicated for an individual, archival tissue is not available and new tumor biopsies are not feasible.
+Genomic testing using cfDNA is most useful when such testing is indicated for an individual, archival tissue is not available, and new tumor biopsies are not feasible.
 Studies are ongoing regarding the clinical utility of serial liquid biopsy.